The Intent-Led Pipeline System for Tech Vendors

 Ask

-The smallest possible next step, with no pressure
+The smallest possible next step

 Template 1: ERP replacement